Skip to content

 VPC (Virtual Private Cloud)

 A private network inside AWS.
-All Vega services run inside a VPC so they can talk to each other without being exposed to the internet.
+All Vega services run inside a VPC.

 ECS (Elastic Container Service)

 AWS's container orchestration service.
-Vega runs all its backend services as Docker containers managed by ECS.
+Vega runs all backend services as Docker containers managed by ECS.

 Fargate

 The serverless compute runtime for ECS.
-With Fargate, you don't manage EC2 instances — you just tell ECS how much CPU and memory a container needs, and AWS handles the rest.
+You don't manage EC2 instances — AWS handles the infrastructure.

 ECR (Elastic Container Registry)

 AWS's Docker image registry.
-Vega builds Docker images locally and pushes them to ECR.
-ECS pulls images from ECR when starting containers.
+Vega builds Docker images and pushes them to ECR.

 SQS (Simple Queue Service)

 AWS's managed message queue.
-The API sends a scan job message to SQS when a scan is created.
-Workers consume messages from SQS to claim and execute scans.
+The API sends scan and ingest job messages to SQS.
+Workers consume messages to claim and execute jobs.

 RDS / Aurora Postgres